Does My Child’s 504 Plan Have to Be Reviewed at the Start of Each School Year?

 , there’s no legal requirement to review a 504 plan each year.
 But it’s a good idea to have an annual 504 plan review meeting anyway.
 In fact, it’s hard to imagine a situation where you wouldn’t want to revisit the plan at the start of the year.

-The new school year brings a lot of changes for your child—such as new teachers, curriculum and classes.
-If your child is starting middle or high school, she may be in an unfamiliar setting for the first time.
-There are also possible changes in medication, as well as new extracurricular activities, like sports and clubs.
+The new school year brings a lot of changes for your child—like new teachers, subjects, and classes.
+Kids starting middle school or high school may be in a new setting for the first time.
+There may also be changes in medication and new extracurricular activities, like sports and clubs.
 A 504 plan should adjust for these changes.

 There isn’t a required list of attendees for a 504 plan meeting.
 But it’s important for you to ask that key staff attend.
 At the very least, this includes your child’s teachers and the principal.
-During the meeting, you may want to go over your child’s needs, her current services and accommodations, any changes in the new school year, and what’s working for her and what’s not.
+During the meeting, you may want to go over your child’s needs, current services and

 Keep in mind that revisiting your child’s 504 plan isn’t the same as a 504 re-evaluation.
-A re-evaluation is more extensive, and may include testing and teacher observations.
+A re-evaluation is more extensive.
+It may include testing and teacher observations.